 We appreciate the trust you place in us when sharing your personal data.
 The security of that data is very important to us.

-For the purposes of the General Data Protection Regulation Bunzl PLC is the data controller.
-This means that Tri-Star Packaging Supplies determines what data is collected, how this data is going to be used and how this data is protected.
+For the purposes of the General Data Protection Regulation (“GDPR”) Bunzl UK Ltd T/A Tri-Star Packaging Supplies is the Data Controller.
+The scope also includes personal data that is collected through our websites, by telephone, through Live Chat and through any related social media applications.
+This means that we determine what data is collected, how this data is going to be used and how this data is protected.

 4. Collection of personal data

 We collect personal data from you for one or more of the following purposes:

 -To fulfil a contract that we have entered into with you or with the entity (or organisation) that you represent.
 In these circumstances it may be your entity (or organisation), rather than yourself, that has provided us with your personal data